8-9mm Moss Agate Bracelets media thumbnails

 Can the bracelet get wet?

-Chalcedony withstands contact with water without problem.
+Chalcedony can withstand contact with water without problems.
 The elastic thread may deteriorate with prolonged immersion.
 We recommend removing the bracelet when swimming or showering.

-See also: mineral bracelet collection · agate properties.
+See also: mineral bracelets collection · agate properties.